Android-for-Python/Android-for-Python-Users/README.md

 # Android Storage

 The view of the Android file system has changed a few times over the years.
-Modern Android devices use *external storage*, however the term is ambiguous as it applies to two incompatible uses cases.
+Modern Android devices physically use *external storage*, however the term is ambiguous as it applies to two incompatible uses cases.

 Storage is either *Private Storage* or *Shared Storage*. **Private Storage content is only visible to the app that created it, Shared Storage is visible to all apps.
-Python file operations can only be performed in Private Storage, Shared Storage is a database not a file system.**
+Python file operations can only be performed in Private Storage, Shared Storage is a database not a file system.** Programmers used to a only desktop file system have a hard time accepting this storage architecture.

+The storage architecture is summarized in the Android documentation https://developer.android.com/training/data-storage .
+The following subsections address storage from the point of view of a Buildozer user.

 ## Private Storage